richardbuckle/AdvancedJenkins/blogpost/Advanced-Jenkins.md

 I'm going to put these in `usr/local/bin`.
 If you prefer to put them elsewhere then modify what follows accordingly.

 ### OCUnit2JUnit
-This is a very nifty script that converts OCUnit test results into the JUnit format that Jenkins plug-ins can parse and display.
+This is a very nifty Ruby script that converts OCUnit test results into the JUnit format, so that Jenkins plug-ins can parse and display them and add some very helpful drill-down reporting.

 Clone [https://github.com/ciryon/OCUnit2JUnit](https://github.com/ciryon/OCUnit2JUnit) and install it in `/usr/local/bin/`: